rohanb10/snoozz-tab-snoozing/docs/PRIVACY.md

 # Privacy

 No data is collected, aggregated or analysed in any way.
+Not even diagnostic or crash data.

-All your tab and window data stays on your machine without any remote access.
+All your tab and window data stays on your machine without any network communication.
+It is not uploaded anywhere.

 This extension is designed to work completely offline.
 There is no 3rd party or remote code being executed.

 ## Extension Permissions

-**alarms**
+#### alarms
 - A single alarm is created (and reused) to wake up your tabs at the correct time.
-- If not tabs are waking up in the next hour, the alarm is set to be triggered again in an hour.
+- If no tabs are waking up in the next hour, the alarm is set to be triggered again in an hour.

-**notifications**
+#### notifications
 - Send you notifications when a tab is reopened.
-(Not critical to the functioning of the extension, so if you have your notifications turned off that’s perfectly fine.)
+(Not critical to use of the extension, you can turn them off at the system level)

-**tabs**
+#### tabs
-- Used to fetch only the metadata from your tabs (title, url, favicon).
-(You can review the code for this [here](https://github.com/rohanb10/snoozz-tab-snoozing/blob/master/scripts/common.js#L108-L142) if you don't believe me)
+- Used to fetch **only** the metadata from your tabs (title, url, favicon).
+You can review code for this in the `snoozeTab(...)` and `snoozeWindow(...)` functions in [this file](https://github.com/rohanb10/snoozz-tab-snoozing/blob/master/scripts/common.js)
-- This permission is also used to create new tabs/windows when they wake up, and to close them when you put them to sleep.

-**storage**
+- No metadata is passively recorded - it is only saved when users perform a specific action to snooze a tab or window.

+#### storage
-- Used to store your snoozed tabs, with as little information retained as possible to save those precious kilobytes.
+- Used to store snoozed tabs and windows.
+- Used to store user preferences which can be configured the settings page.
 - Only local storage is used for this extension.
-- When a tab/window wakes up, it is added to the ‘History’ section of your dashboard just in case you need to find something you previously snoozed.
-- The history is cleared periodically.
-You can change this on the settings page if you would like to turn this off.
+- Old tabs are deleted periodically.
+You can adjust the frequency of this on the settings page (Default - 14 days after they have woken up).

-**contextMenu**
+#### contextMenu
 - Used to create the Snoozz submenu in your context menu.
 - Only appears when you right click on a link with a valid href attribute.
 - This can be turned off on your settings page.

-**idle**
+#### idle
-- Changes in idle state to `active` will force the alarm to trigger so it may open any tabs or recalculate the alarm time.
+- When the `idle` state changes to `active`, the extension will open any overdue tabs or recalculate the next alarm time.

+#### commands
+- Used to configure keyboard shortcuts on compatible browsers.
+Shortcuts are off by default.

 ### If you delete this extension, all your data and preferences are deleted with it.
-It cannot be recovered.
+It cannot be recovered at all.
 I’ve tried.